 (3) "Tax Fees" are those fees billed for professional services for tax compliance.
-Grant Thornton provided no professional services for tax compliance during the fiscal years ended December 31, 2015 and 2014.
+Grant Thornton provided no professional services for tax compliance during the fiscal years ended December 31, 2016 and 2015.

 (4) "All Other Fees" are those fees billed for services, other than the services reported above, related to our registration statements and related prospectuses.
+Such fees are incurred by our Adviser and reimbursed by us on a monthly basis, up to a maximum aggregate amount of 1.5% of the gross stock offering proceeds.